Penetration Testing FAQ

 During each engagement, a Pentest Senior Team Member is responsible for ensuring that each individual finding and the overall report meets Vumetric’s high level of quality standards, based on the ISO9001 standard and leveraging over 20 years of refined expertise to ensure the best outcome for every project.

-Conducting a penetration test with a recognized third-party is one of the main requirements requested by third parties for security compliance.
+Conducting a penetration test with a recognized and independent supplier is one of the main requirements mandated by third parties for security compliance.
 (Partners, insurers, etc.)

-Our services will provide evidence, through a technical report and an official attestation, that you conducted a professionnal penetration test with a recognized independant supplier.
+Our services will provide evidence, through a technical report and an official attestation, that you conducted a professional penetration test with a recognized independent supplier.

-Our pentest reports have helped organizations across all industries to successfully meet third-party security requirements.
-(Insurers, partners, providers, etc.)
+Our pentest reports have helped hundreds of organizations across all industries to successfully meet third-party security requirements.
+(Insurers, clients, partners, providers, etc.)

 This will allow your organization to meet regulatory compliance requirements, or to comply with third-party requests, while ensuring that no additional vulnerabilities have been introduced during the implementation of the corrective measures.